 Stock assessment results form the basis of a rebuilding analysis, which in turn is used to develop rebuilding policies and choose the rebuilding parameters identified in each rebuilding plan.
-The elements of rebuilding analyses are described in the SSC Terms of Reference for Rebuilding Analyses (SSC 2001).
+The elements of rebuilding analyses are described in the SSC Terms of Reference for Rebuilding Analyses (PFMC 2016).
 This guidance has been incorporated into a computer program (Punt 2002).
-In the analysis, the probability that the overfished stock will reach its target biomass is determined with respect to $T{\rm MIN}$ , $T{\rm MAX}$ , and $T{\rm TARGET}$ .
+In the analysis, the probability that the overfished stock will reach its target biomass is determined with respect to $T{MIN}$ , $T{MAX}$ , and $T{TARGET}$ .
 The methods for calculating the values of these parameters are described below.
 This is a simplified explanation of the current methodology; for example, equations and technical specifications are omitted.
 The SSC may revise their terms of reference in the future as the computer program undergoes continued refinement and elaboration.

 The rebuilding analysis program uses "Monte Carlo simulation" to derive a probability estimate for a given rebuilding strategy.
-This method projects population growth many times in separate simulations.
-It accounts for possible variability by randomly choosing the value of a key variable, in this case total recruitment or recruits per spawner from a range of values.
+This method projects population trajectories many times in separate simulations.
+It accounts for possible variability by randomly choosing the value of key variables, most notably total annual recruitment or annual recruits per spawner from a range of values.
 These values can be specified empirically, by listing some set of historical values, or by a relationship based on a model.
-The SSC recommends that the rebuilding analyses use historical values.
+The SSC recommends the default approach of projecting future recruitments in rebuilding analyses by drawing them off of the stock-recruitment curve and including the level of annual recruitment variability used in the underlying stock assessment model.
 Because of this variability in a key input value, each simulation will show a different pattern of population growth.
-As a result, a modeled population may reach the target biomass that defines a rebuilt stock $(B{MSY})$ in a different year in each of the simulations.
+As a result, a modeled population may reach the target biomass that defines a rebuilt stock (BMSY) in a different year in each of the simulations.

-This technique is first used to calculate $T{\text{MIN}}$ in probabilistic terms, which is defined as the time needed to reach the target biomass in the absence of fishing with a 50 percent probability.
-In other words, in half the simulations the target biomass was reached in some year up to and including the computed $T{\text{MIN}}$ .
-Given $T{\text{MIN}}$ , $T{\text{MAX}}$ is computed as 10 years or by adding the value of one mean generation time to $T{\text{MIN}}$ , if $T{\text{MIN}}$ is greater than or equal to 10 years.
+This technique is first used to calculate $T{MIN}$ in probabilistic terms, which is defined as the time needed to reach the target biomass in the absence of fishing with a 50 percent probability.
+In other words, in half the simulations the target biomass was reached in some year up to and including the computed $T{MIN}$ .
+Given $T{MIN}$ , $T{MAX}$ is computed as 10 years or by adding the value of one mean generation time to $T{MIN}$ , if $T{MIN}$ is greater than or equal to 10 years.